Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: The BNS Model

-We plot in Fig.~\ref{Figure2} the phase comparison between our analytic baseline hybrid model, \texttt{SXS:NSNS:0001} (BNS1) and \texttt{SXS:NSNS:0002} (BNS2).
-The insets in Fig.~\ref{Figure2} contain the analytical models for the BNS phase, obtained by adding $\phi_{T,\mathit{pN}}$ and $\phi_{T,\mathit{NRfit}}$ from eq.(\ref{eq:phiTeqS}) to our baseline model.
-We observe that the NRTidal phase (dash-dot-dot red) slightly overestimates both the pN (dotted maroon) and the NR phase, and is more accurate for the BNS1 case, corresponding to the smaller tidal deformabiliy.
-This suggest that the assumption of the coefficients being independent of the tidal deformability may be too restrictive.
+We plot in Fig.~\ref{Figure2} the phase comparison between our analytic baseline hybrid model, \texttt{SXS:BBH:0180}, \texttt{SXS:NSNS:0001} (BNS1) and \texttt{SXS:NSNS:0002} (BNS2).
+The insets in Fig.~\ref{Figure2} contain the analytical models for the BNS tidal phase $\phi_{T,\mathit{pN}}$ and $\phi_{T,\mathit{NRfit}}$ from eq.(\ref{eq:phiTeqS}), compared to the numerical BNS tidal phase.
+We mark with a dashed yellow curve the phase of $2$ \texttt{rad}, representing the upper limit of uncertainty in phase due to numeric errors \cite{arXiv:1812.06988}.
+The maximum modeling error of our baseline BBH phase in the domain considered is below $0.5$ \texttt{rad}.
+We observe that the NRTidal phase (dash-dot-dot red and magenta) slightly overestimates both the pN (dotted maroon) and the NR phase, and is more accurate for the BNS1 case, corresponding to the smaller tidal deformabiliy.
+This suggests that the assumption of the coefficients being independent of the tidal deformability may be too restrictive.
 In Section \ref{results} we will delve into the behavior of the phase around the merger and propose new coefficients for the tidal correction to push the model past the merger.